All Episodes

 Yeah.

-And the real difference is that republics have self government because the body politics sees itself as being a necessary participant on a regular basis, that the individual sees himself as needing to cultivate a certain amount of virtue and individuality that allows for a level of self governance that otherwise doesn't exist.
+And the real difference is that republics have self-government because the body politic sees itself as being a necessary participant on a regular basis, that the individual sees himself as needing to cultivate a certain amount of virtue and individuality that allows for a level of self-governance that otherwise doesn't exist.

 And so the fact that the Republican type of government requires this type of virtue means it has to stay relatively small.

-And this is not something I just made up.
+And this isn't something I just made up.

 You can see this in Aristotle or Machiavelli or the founding fathers.

-And we have continued to expand our imperial ambitions as the United States, but have never addressed the impact it has been having on our governance.
+And we have continued to expand our imperial ambitions as the United States, but have never addressed the impact it's been having on our governance.

 And this is why so many people feel like the people they elect don't run the government.